-Standing Order 180-add the following proviso: Undt male information of the Provided that if one Member only calls for a division, that Member may inform the Speaker that he wishes his dissent to be recorded in the Votes and Proceedings and his dissent shall thereupon be so recorded"-
+Provided that if one Member only calls for a Proviso added 11.9.1979. division that Member may inform the Speaker that he wishes his dissent to be recorded in the Votes and Proceedings and his dissent shall thereupon be so recorded.